delaney-beals/RB-TnSeq/README.md

+## Step 1.
+Demultiplexing and tabulating BarSeq results
-## Getting environment and files ready
+### Getting environment and files ready
 1. Upload files to CHPC.
 We have two levels of multiplexing so that each well has its own combination of forward and reverse adapters that can be used for demultiplexing and keeping individual samples separate after sequencing.
     - The sequencing facility will demultiplex using the first set of adapters (in our case IT001-IT006).
 This corresponds the the A-F rows of our plates.
 Zipped sequence files will be in each of the IT001-IT006 folders; upload these folders.
     - Prepare an idxfile.txt for each of the IT00# directories.
 This file contains the barcodes that correspond to the second demultiplexing step and are unique for each column of our plate (1-12).
 For each IT00# folder, change the identifier so that IT001 = A, IT002 = B, etc. The barcodes will not change.
 Example here: